calebegg/codewich/README.md

 ## Features

- *  Native support for TypeScript, including error highlighting and autocompletion.
+- Native support for TypeScript, including error highlighting and autocompletion.
- *  Your code is automatically run as you type.
+- Your code is automatically run as you type.
- *  Code snippets you write are automatically saved in a compressed form in the URL.
+- Code snippets you write are automatically saved in a compressed form in the URL.
 This has a few benefits:
-     *  Your code never leaves your machine unless you decide to share your URL.
+  - Your code never leaves your machine unless you decide to share your URL.
     Since the snippet is stored in the URL fragment (the part after the `#`), the CodeWich web server doesn't even log your code snippets.
-     *  You don't have to rely on CodeWich's availability.
+  - You don't have to rely on CodeWich's availability.
 You can [download your own copy] and run it locally, or host it somewhere you control, and you'll always be able to decode your CodeWich URLs to get the original code.

 [download your own copy]: https://github.com/calebegg/codewich/releases/latest

 ## Demos

- *  [Flocking] (canvas)
+- [Flocking] (canvas)
- *  [Card flip] (CSS)
+- [Card flip] (CSS)
- *  [99 bottles of beer] (text)
+- [99 bottles of beer] (text)
- *  [Bouncing balls] (canvas)
+- [Bouncing balls] (canvas)
- *  [Draw tiling patterns] (canvas)
+- [Draw tiling patterns] (canvas)
- *  [Spirograph] (canvas)
+- [Spirograph] (canvas)
- *  [Zigzag border] (CSS)
+- [Zigzag border] (CSS)

 ## CodeWich uses

- *  [Pako] for compression
+- [Pako] for compression
- *  [Monaco Editor] for the editor (as well as error highlighting, autocompletion, and TypeScript transpilation).
- *  [Loop Protect] from [JSBin] to prevent accidental infinite for/while loops from breaking your tab.
+- [Loop Protect] from [JSBin] to prevent accidental infinite for/while loops from breaking your tab.
- *  [Firebase] for static hosting
+- [Firebase] for static hosting

 [Pako]: https://github.com/nodeca/pako
 [Loop Protect]: https://github.com/jsbin/loop-protect